-As the detectives were becoming familiar with this murky cast of characters associated with ‘The Fall River Cult,’ another body would turn up.
-On January 26, 1980, the frozen and bloodied corpse of Barbara Raposa was discovered in the woods behind an abandoned printing factory.
+As the detectives were becoming familiar with this murky cast of characters associated with ‘The Fall River Cult,’ another body had been discovered.
+On January 26, 1980, the frozen and bloodied corpse of Barbara Raposa was found in the woods behind an abandoned printing factory.
 Her wrists were tied together with fishing line, she had been sexually assaulted and her skull had been crushed with a rock.
 Another local prostitute and Satanist dabbler killed in (remarkably similar) cold blood.

 The Levesque case had given police a glimpse into the strange and shadowy underworld that existed in their city.
 It also gave them a circle of potential suspects, some of who were already under investigation.
 It didn’t take long to connect the dots.

-In the days following his arrest, the investigation would receive further assistance from an unexpected source.
-Robin Murphy contacted police and offered to testify against Andy Maltias as a witness to the murder.
+In the days following his arrest the investigation received further assistance from an unexpected source: Robin Murphy contacted police and offered to testify against Andy Maltias as a witness to the murder.
 She also claimed to have been present for the killing of Doreen Levesque and agreed to turn state’s evidence in that case as well.
 In exchange for her cooperation she brokered a deal where she was placed in protective custody and granted immunity in both murders.
 Shrewd girl.

-The story she gave police, and later repeated in court, was that Andy Maltais killed Barbara Raposa after discovering that she had been cheating on him with another man.
+The story she gave police, and later repeated in court, was that Andy Maltais had killed Barbara Raposa after discovering that she had been cheating on him with another man.
 Murphy claimed to have been with them both on the night of the murder.
-They had been drinking and taking drugs while driving around the city and at some point the couple started arguing.
-Maltias then parked behind the abandoned factory, dragged Raposa from the car and raped her.
-She cried out for help and he proceeded to beat her, first with his fists and then with a rock.
-He then drove off with Murphy, leaving his bloodied girlfriend to “crawl away” on her own.
+They had all been partying together while driving around the city and at some point the couple started arguing.
+Maltias then parked his car behind the abandoned factory, dragged Raposa out and raped her.
+She cried for help and he proceeded to beat her, first with his fists and then with a rock.
+Afterwards he drove off with Murphy, leaving his bloodied girlfriend to “crawl away” on her own.

 Although the forensic evidence was near-identical to the Raposa case, according to Murphy there was no direct connection between the two murders – except for the fact that she happened to be present for both.
 “The killing of Doreen Levesque was an offering of the soul [to] Satan,” she would tell police.
 And, as expected, Carl Drew was behind it.